-I mentioned earlier about not always being possible to keep the minority happy and what I meant by that is sometimes there’ll be a wedding where someone will ask for a song that is completely different to what the majority of the audience are into.
-Such as asking for a heavy rap song when the majority of the people are older and clearly the most popular music is from the 50s, 60s & 70s.
-Or someone requesting a waltz when nearly everyone is in their 20s and full on dance music is clearly the vibe that’s going down.
-On the face of it you might it’s a no-brainer and that obviously in that situation the waltz wouldn’t even be considered to be played, but what if it was requested by the brides elderly grandfather? and he hasn’t danced all night but would dance to this.
-Or the rap song might have been requested by the grooms cousin who is a fantastic dancer and although the song might clear the floor that will also allow him full use of the floor to display some awesome dance moves that enthrals the crowd.
+I mentioned earlier about not always being possible to keep the minority happy and what I meant by that is sometimes there’ll be a wedding where someone will ask for a song different to what most of the audience are into.
+Such as asking for a heavy rap song when most of the people are older and the most popular music is from the 50s, 60s & 70s.
+Or someone requests a waltz when nearly everyone is in their 20s and full on dance music is the vibe that’s going down.
+On the face of it you might it’s an easy decision and that obviously in that situation the waltz wouldn’t even be considered to be played, but what if it was requested by the brides elderly grandfather? and he hasn’t danced all night but would dance to this.
+Or the rap song might have been requested by the groom’s cousin who is a fantastic dancer and although the song might clear the floor that will also allow him full use of the floor to display some awesome dance moves that enthrals the crowd.

 A. Will the bride and groom like this?